 - Public compliance letter issued regarding Mayor White's violation of G.L. c.
 268A, sections 23(d) and (e).

-- A state senator found to have violated G.L. c. s.
-23(b)(3) for accepting about $3,000 in meals and beverages from a lobbyist while he served as a member of the Council of State Governments Conference Executive Committee.
+- State Senator Paul White violated section 23(b)(3) for accepting about $3,000 in meals and beverages from a lobbyist while he served as a member of the Council of State Governments Conference Executive Committee.

-- A state senator found to have violated G.L. c.
+- State Senator Dianne Wilkerson violated G.L. c.
 268A, s.
 23(b)(3) for advocating as a state senator that the Boston Bank of Commerce, with which she had a contact to solicit private-sector deposits.

 - The Ethics Commission approved a Disposition Agreement in which a Nantucket Board of Selectmen member admitted to violating G.L. c.
 268A, the conflict of interest law, on several occasions by voting to award contracts to the Alliance for Substance Abuse Prevention and to the Family & Children’s Services of Nantucket County, Inc., doing business as Nantucket Behavioral Health Services, Inc. During the relevant time period, he was a member of the board of directors of ASAP, and he was the President of BHS.